 I have a broad global portfolio from working at all levels across a range of industries: development / 3rd sector; energy; finance; government/public sector; information; knowledge management; law; leisure; retail; and software.

-My early background was financial yet eclectic: I spent 25 years in the City as Senior Manager at Saudi International Bank and as a Vice President at Zurich Reinsurance.
+My early background was financial yet eclectic: I spent 25 years in the City as a Senior Manager Corporate Finance at Saudi International Bank and as a Vice President at Zurich Reinsurance.

-Since 1998 I’ve run a portfolio of activities: Strategy & Business Advisor to the CEO of a software and consultancy group Sopheon PLC; Information & Knowledge Advisor to the CEO of a leading reinsurance broker BMS Group; Managing Partner Sparknow LLP; and Principal Consultant Knowledge Associates Cambridge.
+Since 1998 I’ve run a portfolio of activities: Strategy & Business Advisor to the CEO of software and consultancy group Sopheon PLC; Advisor to the CEO of a leading reinsurance broker BMS Group; and Managing Partner Sparknow LLP.

-Today I combine pro bono activities (a former founding Trustee of UK charity Plan Zheroes) with paid consultancy work, teaching and coaching.
+I combine pro bono activities (previously a founding Trustee of UK charity Plan Zheroes) with paid consultancy work, teaching and coaching.

-A member of the Faculty at Brighton University teaching on their Knowledge & Innovation Management MBA I also sit on the BSI KM Standards Committee providing the UK’s response to International Standards Organisation’s (ISO) emerging KM Standards.
+A former member of the Faculty at Brighton University teaching on their Knowledge & Innovation Management MBA, I sit on the BSI KM Standards Committee and assisted in the development of ISO 30401 KM Standards released in November 2018.

-I am on the Executive Advisory Board of SocialNow, a unique event that looks at how social media impacts business.
+I am on the Executive Advisory Board of SocialNow, a unique event based in Portugal that looks at how social media impacts business.